 - Small agency

 - Large agency

-There are a number of benefits and tradeoffs to each type of developer, let’s take a closer look at each one.
+There are a number of benefits and downsides to each type of developer.
+We’ll take a closer look at each one, but first…

 Freelance developers are typically the cheapest option you can find for developing an app, and really, their affordability is the ONLY reason you would hire a freelancer as opposed to an agency.

 When you are hiring a freelancer, you are ultimately just hiring a person and all the risks that come with that.

 If the freelancer is unskilled, you could end up throwing your money down the drain.
 If the freelancer is slow, late, or uncommitted, your project could drag on indefinitely.